contiv/contiv.github.io/websrc/source/documents/community/GOVERNANCE.md

 New committers may be proposed by existing committers.
 The decision to add a new committer is made by majority vote of existing committers.

-Committers may request reviews from non-committers at their discretion in order to aid discussion on a pull requeust/issue.
+Committers may request reviews from non-committers at their discretion in order to aid discussion on a pull request/issue.

 An existing committer may be removed by:

 1. Request of that committer
-1. Majority vote of existing committers iff:
+1. Majority vote of existing committers if and only if:
   * The committer to be removed has been disruptive
   * The committer to be removed has been idle in the project for more than 6 months

 New projects may be added to Contiv by proposal of a committer to a Contiv project, upon majority vote of all committers across all Contiv projects (one vote per person).

-A repo may only be moved from its current Contiv project to another Contiv project iff:
+A repo may only be moved from its current Contiv project to another Contiv project if and only if:

 1. The 'donor' project committers agree by majority vote
 1. The 'recipient' project committers agree by majority vote